n8n-io/n8n-docs/docs/hosting/installation/docker.md

 * Easier setup for your preferred database.
 * Can avoid issues due to different operating systems, as Docker provides a consistent system.

+You can also use n8n in Docker with [Docker Compose](/hosting/installation/server-setups/docker-compose/).
+You can find Docker Compose configurations for various architectures in the [n8n-hosting repository](https://github.com/n8n-io/n8n-hosting).

 ## Prerequisites

 Before proceeding, install [Docker Desktop](https://docs.docker.com/get-docker/){:target=_blank .external-link}.